 Stage IV Stampede State Captains Guide

 Arrange a meeting with other people from your state.
 You will be given a list of other advocates and their contact information.
 You can arrange the meeting by Zoom, telephone, Facetime, or email.
-Make certain that everyone has registered for the Stampede with Metavivor.
+Make certain that everyone has registered for the Stampede with METAvivor.
 If you need a Zoom account, contact [email protected].
 In the meeting discuss the following:

 1. Who has participated in previous Stampedes or has other advocacy experience?
 Ask people to share some of those experiences

-3. Encourage people to view the webinars, reenactment, and legislative fact sheet on the Metavivor Web Site, especially if they want to take an active role on the virtual Congressional visits.
+3. Encourage people to view the webinars, reenactment, and legislative fact sheet on the Metavivor Web Site, especially if they want to take an active role on the Congressional visits.
 They can also take advantage of our new Advocacy Tool Kit which is also on the web site.

 • Designate one person, perhaps with past experience participating in the Stampede, to act as primary presenter in the meetings with each legislator and the remainder of the team adds to this presentation.